 Illinois CASA is part of a national volunteer movement that began in 1977 when a judge in Seattle decided he needed to know more about the children whose lives were in his hands.
 He started using community volunteers – regular citizens – as a “voice in court” for abused and neglected children.
 These Court Appointed Special Advocates (CASA) provided him with the detailed information he needed to safeguard the children’s best interests and ensure that they were placed in safe, permanent homes as quickly as possible.
 The program was so successful that it was copied around the nation.

-Illinois CASA, together with its local member programs, supports and promotes court-appointed volunteer advocacy for children experiencing abuse or neglect.
+Illinois CASA, together with its local member programs, supports and promotes court appointed volunteer advocacy for children who have experienced abuse or neglect.

-Our vision is an Illinois in which all children who experience abuse or neglect thrive in a safe and loving home.
+Our vision is an Illinois in which all children thrive in a safe, permanent and loving home.

 We’re Part of Something Bigger

 Today, the National CASA Association, together with its state and local members, supports and promotes court-appointed volunteer advocacy for abused and neglected children so that they can thrive in safe, permanent homes.
 A national network of nearly 1,000 program offices serves children in 49 states.

 CASA volunteers are appointed by judges to advocate for the best interests of abused children and to ensure that they do not get lost in the overburdened child welfare system or languish in an inappropriate group or foster home.